Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Introduction

+Recall that hierarchical clustering methods produce a resolution dependent clustering of a given network.
+Throughout this paper we introduce various axioms and properties that represent several desirable features of hierarchical clustering methods.
+Among these, the axioms of value and transformation underly most of the results presented in this paper.
+These axioms are stated formally in Sections \ref{sec_axioms} and \ref{sec_dendrograms_and_ultrametrics} but they correspond to the following intuitions:

-To overcome this generic difficulty we postulate two particular intuitive statements in the form of the axioms of value and transformation that have to be satisfied by allowable hierarchical clustering methods.
-The Axiom of Value states that for a network with two nodes the nodes are clustered together at the maximum of the two dissimilarities between them.
-The Axiom of Transformation states that if we consider a network and reduce all pairwise dissimilarities, the level at which two nodes become part of the same cluster is not larger than the level at which they were clustered together in the original network.
-In this paper we study the space of methods that satisfy the axioms of value and transformation.
+\begin{indentedparagraph}{(A1) Axiom of Value} For a network with two nodes, the nodes are first clustered together at a resolution level equal to the maximum of the two intervening dissimilarities. \end{indentedparagraph}

+\begin{indentedparagraph}{(A2) Axiom of Transformation} If we consider a domain network and map it into a target network in a manner such that no pairwise dissimilarity is increased by the mapping, then the resolution level at which two nodes in the target network become part of the same cluster is not larger than the level at which they were clustered together in the original domain network. \end{indentedparagraph}
-Although the theoretical foundations of clustering are not as well developed as its practice \cite{vonlux-david, sober,science_art}, the foundations of clustering in metric spaces have been developed over the past decade \cite{ben-david-ackermann,ben-david-reza, CarlssonMemoli10, kleinberg}.
-Of particular relevance to our work is the case of hierarchical clustering where, instead of a single partition, we look for a family of partitions indexed by a resolution parameter; see e.g., \cite{lance67general}, \cite[Ch.
-4]{clusteringref}, and \cite{ZhaoKarypis05}.
-In this context, it has been shown in \cite{clust-um} that single linkage \cite[Ch.
-4]{clusteringref} is the unique hierarchical clustering method that satisfies symmetric versions of the axioms considered here and a third axiom stating that no clusters can be formed at resolutions smaller than the smallest distance in the given data.
-One may think of the work presented here as a generalization of \cite{clust-um} to the case of asymmetric (non-metric) data.

-Our first contribution is the derivation of two hierarchical clustering methods that abide to the axioms of value and transformation.
-In reciprocal clustering closeness is propagated through links that are close in both directions, whereas in nonreciprocal clustering closeness is allowed to propagate through loops (Section \ref{sec_reicprocal_and_nonreciprocal}).
-We further prove that any clustering method that satisfies the value and transformation axioms lies between reciprocal and nonreciprocal clustering in a well defined sense (Section \ref{sec_extremal_ultrametrics}).
+The intuition supporting the Axiom of Transformation is that if some nodes become closer to each other, it may be that new clusters arise, but no cluster can disappear.
+The intuition supporting the Axiom of Value is that the two nodes in the two-node network form a single cluster at resolutions that allow them to influence each other directly, i.e., resolutions larger than the dissimilarities between them.
+A hierarchical clustering method satisfying axioms (A1) and (A2) is said to be {\it admissible.}